 There is always a limited time frame within which you need to file your Roundup claim, and, of course, each state has a statute of limitations that sets strict claim filing deadlines.

 Monsanto was the first to sell the glyphosate-based herbicide product 'Roundup' back in 1974.

 In 2015, the International Agency for Research on Cancer (IARC), a part of the WHO, determined that glyphosate is "probably carcinogenic to humans."
-Further, studies revealed that the use of glyphosate-based weed killers was linked to the development of non-Hodgkin's lymphoma.
+Further, studies revealed that a link between glyphosate and non-Hodgkin's lymphoma.

 While the company has been taken over by Bayer AG in 2018, and the formulation is also no longer protected by patent, Roundup continues to be widely available to this day.

 Bayer never pulled Roundup off the market and repeatedly claims that it is safe and important for farmers to use this herbicide in combination with genetically modified seeds provided by the company.

 Over 18K plaintiffs filed their claim stating that Roundup was the cause of their non-Hodgkin's lymphoma

 If you or your loved one developed non-Hodgkin's lymphoma after being exposed to Roundup, you are likely to have grounds for a claim against Monsanto.
 We have listed out a few pointers that help you decide whether your case has merit or not.